markusevanger/web-to-svg/CONTRIBUTING.md

 ## Pull Requests

-- Open an issue first for larger changes so we can discuss the approach
 - Keep PRs focused — one feature or fix per PR
 - Test the extension manually before submitting (no automated tests yet)